genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ### Colors

 The `Colors` tab as you may suspect, shows the design tokens available for use that pertain to color.
 Click on the `Color` tab and observe the reflected changes as you configure the `Accent color` and `Neutral color` design tokens.

-### Forms

-The `Form` tab displays a `Smart Form`.
-This is another component available for us to use.
-We can configure it by tweaking the design tokens in the editor.
-Go to the `Form` tab and modify the styles in the editor to see the results.